5 Steps to Master Risk Assessment

 Employers have a responsibility to assess the health and safety risks faced by their employees.
 You must thoroughly review what may cause harm and be potential hazards.
 You can do this in several ways, such as walking around the workplace or asking your employees.

-Step 2) Spot who may be harmed and how?
+2. Spot who may be harmed and how

 Once you have identified your potential hazards, you need to consider how your employees, visitors, contractors, or members of the public may be harmed and how serious this could be.

-Step 3) Evaluate the risks and decide on control measures
+3. Evaluate risks and decide on control measures

 Step 4) Record your findings